alphaxleonidas/DualShockMultiplayer-uinput/README.md

 # Description

-This script wraps a PS4 or PS5 controller and creates a uinput controller (xinput controller) that should make it work with any game that also supports gamepad in general or xbox controllers.
-Works systemwide without the need for steam input, lutris or bottles.
+I tried various of the other tools around that do this but none of them worked properly for me for some games in Lutris or Bottles, so I used ChatGPT to make this script.
+This script takes the input from the PS controller and creates a uinput controller (xinput controller) that should make it work with any game that also supports gamepad in general or xbox controllers.
 Works wired and via Bluetooth.

 **It only works for one active controller!**